getbubblenow/bubble-flexrouter/README.md

 Note that using flex routing does remove some privacy protection - sites and apps that are flex-routed will see one of your device's real IP addresses.

+# The Easy Way
+The [README-release](README-release.md) file describes how to use the `flex_init.sh` and `flex_register.sh` scripts to manage a flex router.
+Try to use these first.

+The instructions that follow below describe more low-level means of initializing and registering a flex router and are intended for software developers.

 # Installation
 There are a few steps to installation: